San Diego Quality Preschool Initiative

 The San Diego Quality Preschool Initiative (SDQPI) is a measurable, quality improvement system that provides support to early learning and care providers working with children from birth to age 5 in a variety of settings.
 Supports are provided based on the needs of each setting and the site leader's needs in the implementation of quality improvement practices that enhance the development and learning experiences of all children at their site.
 The adult-focused model on providers has a direct impact on how adults, in turn, interact with the children in their care.

 Working with site leaders, SDQPI coaching and professional development offer continuous supports that create a system of continuous quality improvement for all children birth to 5 who attend an early learning and care program participating in SDQPI.
-Every site receives: personalized coaching for the site lead, access to professional development opportunities for all site staff, a forum to meet and engage with peers through a "Community of Practice" model, the opportunity to participate in a quality tiered rating system, and access to incentives/stipend as applicable based on year-to-year available funds.
+Every site receives: personalized coaching for the site lead, access to professional development opportunities for all site staff, a forum to meet and engage with peers through a "Community of Practice" model, and access to incentives/stipend as applicable based on year-to-year available funds.

 Through the decades of programming, the San Diego Early Education community has sought to participate in, create, and provide guidance to create the highest quality of early learning and care programs.
 SDQPI, funded by Quality Counts California (QCC) and First 5 San Diego, is focused on continuous quality improvement, enhancing the development and learning trajectory of children from Birth to age 5, contributing to the health and well-being of every child.